 Whilst in chief, or at the top of the shield, on the West Riding arms, are three more white roses representing the three Ridings of the county of Yorkshire.
 This feature was common to all three Ridings’ council arms and is an unequivocal statement that a white rose represents Yorkshire generally.

 It was therefore inevitable that a white rose would feature on the county flag of Yorkshire but the matter of how it first came to be placed upon a blue piece of cloth, appears to have been lost in the mists of the not far distant past.
-All references to the origin of the flag of Yorkshire speak of it having appeared in the 1960s, the registry itself dates the flag as from 1965, although exactly when, where and how this came about is unclear.
+All references to the origin of the flag of Yorkshire speak of it having appeared in the 1960s, the registry itself , dates the flag as “from 1965” although exactly when, where and how this came about is unclear.
 However, as seen above, the first depiction of a Yorkshire flag, that is, a white rose against a blue field, actually dates from about 1780 and this is conceivably, if not likely, the source for later depictions such as the above military badges and the colour scheme also adopted by the county cricket team.

 The badge of Yorkshire County Cricket Club